polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Robert A. van de Geijn, ACM TOMS 2015.

-* [Analytical Modeling Is Enough for High-Performance BLIS]( https://dl.acm.org/citation.cfm?id=2925987), Low et al., ACM TOMS 2018.
+* [Analytical Modeling Is Enough for High-Performance BLIS]( https://dl.acm.org/citation.cfm?id=2925987), Low et al., ACM TOMS 2016.

-* [LAFF - On Programming for High Performance](http://www.cs.utexas.edu/users/flame/laff/pfhp/), notes from a course by R van de Geijn, Margaret Myers, Devangi Parikh, 2019.
+* [LAFF - On Programming for High Performance](http://www.cs.utexas.edu/users/flame/laff/pfhp/), notes from a course by Robert van de Geijn, Margaret Myers, Devangi Parikh, 2019.

 * [High-Performance Generalized Tensor Operations: A Compiler-Oriented Approach](https://doi.org/10.1145/3235029), *R. Gareev, T. Grosser, and M.
 Kruse, ACM TACO 2018*.
 This is the only approach I am aware of that tried the BLIS approach from inside a compiler (Polly/LLVM here).
-From the results, they appeared to reach 70% of MKL/OpenBLAS performance.
+From the results, they appeared to reach about 70% of MKL/OpenBLAS performance.
 With a low-level IR such as LLVM and with Polly and LLVM infrastructure decoupled to some extent, one's expressive power and mileage varies.

-* [An Introduction to the Polyhedral Framework](https://www.csa.iisc.ac.in/~udayb/slides/uday-polyhedral-opt.pdf) (slides), Uday Bondhugula
+* [An Introduction to the Polyhedral Framework](https://www.csa.iisc.ac.in/~udayb/slides/uday-polyhedral-opt.pdf) (slides), Uday Bondhugula.